bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Member
 ----------------

-Can read and write EDM, model, and BCF.
+Can read and write DMS, model, and BCF.

 Guest
 ----------------

-Can read-only : EDM, models, BCF and write BCF content.
+Can read-only : DMS, models, BCF and write BCF content.